ProVen Professional – Study – The Swansea Baby Trial

 The Swansea Baby Study

-This large randomised, double blind, placebo controlled study was designed to evaluate whether Lab4b probiotics given during infancy could prevent allergy in children and hence potentially reduce the lifelong incidence of the condition.
+This large randomised, double blind, placebo controlled study was designed to evaluate whether Lab4b probiotics given during infancy could prevent allergy in children.

 - The study was carried out at Swansea University Medical School.